Analyzing DatChat (NASDAQ:DATS) & J2 Global (NASDAQ:JCOM)

-DatChat (NASDAQ:DATS) and J2 Global (NASDAQ:JCOM) are both computer and technology companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, institutional ownership, profitability, valuation and earnings.
+J2 Global (NASDAQ:JCOM) and DatChat (NASDAQ:DATS) are both computer and technology companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, profitability, analyst recommendations, dividends, valuation, earnings and risk.

-98.0% of J2 Global shares are held by institutional investors.
-5.4% of J2 Global shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+98.0% of J2 Global shares are owned by institutional investors.
+5.4% of J2 Global shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares DatChat and J2 Global’s net margins, return on equity and return on assets.
+This table compares J2 Global and DatChat’s net margins, return on equity and return on assets.

 |Net Margins